Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 - @c "sub-title": the subtitle of the graph, which contains ["label"](#label-properties) properties.
 - @c "caption": the caption of the graph, which contains ["label"](#label-properties) properties.
 - @c "axes": an array of [axis](#axis-properties) objects.
+- @c "annotations": text messages that can be added on top of the graph, optionally pointing to positions on the graph.
+This is an array of annotation definitions, which contain the following properties:
+  - @c "label": the label for the note, , which contains ["label"](#label-properties) properties.
+  - @c "interest-points": The points that the note will point at.\n This is an array of items which contain the following properties:
+    - @c "x": the X axis position of the point.
+    - @c "y": the Y axis position of the point.
+  - @c "anchor": the point to anchor the label.\n
+     Note the the `label`'s @ "anchoring" property will control which part of the label that the anchoring point refers to.\n
+     If not specified, the graph will attempt to place it at the best location.\n This contains the following properties:
+     - @c "x": the X axis position of the point.
+     - @c "y": the Y axis position of the point.
 - @c "reference-lines": an array of reference line definitions, which contain the following properties:
   - @c "axis-type": the axis to add the reference line to.\n Available options are: